Skip to content

 How is AI changing my team’s expectations?
 Your direct reports are already using AI whether you’ve sanctioned it or not.
 Some are using it well and some are producing mediocre work faster, and a leader who understands the tool can tell the difference and coach accordingly.

-What AI fluency actually looks like
+What this looks like in practice

-It means knowing what’s possible.
+You start by knowing what’s possible.
 A training needs analysis that used to take three weeks can now take three days, and that changes your planning timeline and what you promise stakeholders.

 The leaders who thrive in the next decade won’t be the most technical but the most adaptive.
 They’ll know enough about AI to ask sharper questions and create environments where human talent and artificial intelligence both do their best work.
+That’s the kind of shift I help leaders navigate through hands on coaching at Peak Potential Consulting, because knowing you need to adapt and actually doing it are two very different things.

 Sources: